smikhalevski/doubter/README.md

 // ⮕ true
 ```

-Check that a literal value is accepted:
+Check that a value is accepted:

 ```ts
 const shape2 = d.enum(['Mars', 'Venus']);